11 Practical Ways To Lose Weight Without Diet Or Exercise

 The stomach takes some time to tell the brain that it is full.
 Eating too fast means you have likely overeaten by the time the brain tells you to stop.

 Yes, the brain doesn’t immediately process when the stomach is full.
 Eating slowly and chewing food correctly gives your mind enough time to receive the signal that your stomach is full - before you overeat.

 A review of various studies concluded that people who eat their meals faster acquire weight faster than those who take time.
 So absurd as it may sound, taking your time when eating will result in weight loss.

 Pro Tip: Write stuff down.
 Next time you eat, try to record the number of bites it takes before you swallow your food.
 Count your chews and aim for a higher “chew count.”

 3. Eat Fiber Rich Foods

-Consuming food rich in fiber helps you lose weight.
+Consuming clean whole food rich in fiber helps you lose weight.

 Fiber-rich food increases satiety, the feeling of being full and often contains fewer calories.
 The benefit is two-fold - you feel fuller for longer, and you eat fewer calories - overall increasing your weight loss.